 Mont Blanc Traverse

-For this weekend the weather forecast was not adequate for big mountains in Switzerland.
-On the other hand the Mont Blanc massif weather seemed to be pretty.
-So I suggested Mont Blanc to my buddy Lorenz Stauffenegger and we agreed to go for it!
+For this weekend, the weather forecast was not adequate for big mountains in Switzerland.
+On the other hand, the Mont Blanc massif weather seemed to be pretty.
+With this, I suggested Mont Blanc to my climbing buddy and we agreed to go for it!
 A kind of short term plan.
+That went very exciting.

 Hinterer Allalin Ridge

 We decided to do some acclimatization previously in the Wallis.
-Allalin is an easy 4000m peak and we could do it in one day.
+Allalin is an easy 4000m peak and we did it just in one day.
 We were supposed to take the cable car and then the train to the highest metro station in the world called Metro-Allalin.
-From here, there are only 600 m to tackle until the summit.
+From here, there were only 600 m to tackle until the summit.
 But we got off in Felskinn which is 500m underneath.
 We decided to reach the glacier through the Hinterer Allalin ridge.

-This was not a good idea!
+Unfortunately, this was not a good idea.
 The ridge ended up being a non-ending story.
 We spent more than 6 hours on it and we were still not yet done.
 We didn’t even reach the Metro Allalin station.
-The rocks were loose and it seems like the last climbers here were few years ago.
-So we decided to end up the tour.
-We tried to go down through the metro tunnel starting from the middle station, which is in fact strictly forbidden.
-But the weather was turning bad.
-The other way would have lead us to the glacier and we didn’t want to be there so late and with such bad weather conditions.
-So it took us a while to sort out ourselves and take off our gear.
+The rocks were loose and it seems like the last climbers here were few years ago, so we decided to end up the tour.
+We tried to go down through the metro tunnel starting from the middle station, which is in fact strictly forbidden, but the weather was turning bad.
+The other way would have led us to the glacier and we didn’t want to be there because of bad weather conditions.
+It took us a while to sort out ourselves and take off our gear.